blthayer/disquip-bot/README.rst

     prefixed with "(venv)".
 5. Python installs packages with a tool called ``pip``.
 Update it by
     running: ``python -m pip install --upgrade pip``.
-6. Install the Disquip Bot and its dependencies by running ``python -m pip install disquip-bot``.
+6. Install the DisQuip Bot and its dependencies by running ``python -m pip install disquip-bot``.

 Audio Files